google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 ---

-# The friends Θ and Ω
+# The Friends Θ and Ω

 ![center](res/bigO07.png)

 <!--
 Compare the idea of asymptotic analysis with finding limits at infinity.
 We really only care about arbitrarily big numbers.

-Give example of O(1) with a 1 million constant vs O(n^2) with a 10 constant multiplier.
+Give an example of O(1) with a 1 million constant vs O(n^2) with a 10 constant multiplier.

 def quadratic(lst):
  n = len(lst)